Welcome from the Chair of Governors at Barnburgh Primary School

 Training.
 Every governor attends formal introductory training to ensure they have an understanding of the role.
 Training can be accessed on-line or by formal face to face training courses run by the LEA.
 These courses are free of charge to members of the Board of Governors.
 We have high expectations of governors accessing training to ensure they gain the knowledge carry out their responsibility roles.
 Mentoring and induction is undertaken.

-Please click on the links below to find out more about our roles and responsibilities.
+Please click on the links below to find out more about us, our roles, and our responsibilities.